simply-nicky/pyrost/docs/tutorials/diatom.rst

 :class:`pyrost.STData` contains a set of data processing tools to work with the data.
-In particular, :func:`pyrost.STData.update_mask` generates a pixel mask that excludes bad and hot pixels of the dataset from the subsequent analysis, :func:`pyrost.STData.mask_frames` selects the good frames, that will be used in the speckle tracking reconstruction:
+In particular, :func:`pyrost.STData.update_mask` generates a pixel mask that excludes bad and hot pixels of the dataset from the subsequent analysis, :func:`pyrost.STData.mask_frames` selects the good frames that will be used in the speckle tracking reconstruction:

 .. code-block:: python